BattletechModders/SkillBasedInit/README.md

 Works in progress or planned effects include:

+* Planned: Units will gain a small boost to their total initiative rating based upon their engine core.
+Rating / Tonnage / 10 = % boost.
 * Planned: Units that are unsettled, panicked or similar will have a reduced initiative.
 * Planned: Units will suffer init penalities as soon as the actor takes an injury.
 This will be denoted by an 'Ouch!' bubble.
 (See pilot.SaveInjuryInfo).